 The Oyster Shed

-The Oyster Shed is down on the banks overlooking the Thames, and for Burns Night, they’ll be “delivering boozy sips” in their winter garden, before setting up a 4-course meal cooked up by their head chef Natalie Coleman.
+The Oyster Shed is down on the banks overlooking the Thames, and for Burns Night, they’ll be setting up a 4-course meal cooked up by their head chef Natalie Coleman.
 And if that name rings a bell, it’s because she won MasterChef.
-So her haggis scotch eggs, cranachan, and whisky infused sauces are probably quite good.
+So her Haggis croquettes, poached oysters, and whisky infused sauces are probably quite good.

 The best way to raise a glass to the ploughman poet is to make sure the glass is already a few floors up.
-At Skylight in Wapping, they’re going to make sure the glass is filled with whiskey, and then take advantage of everyone’s lack of sobriety by bringing in a Ceidlih caller “with a twist” later on.
+At Skylight, they’re going to make sure the glass is filled with whiskey, and then take advantage of everyone’s lack of sobriety by bringing poetry readings and live music into the fray, too.